sarahciston/codingcare/posts/designdoc.md

 >‘‘the ratio of human work to machine time was more than 100:1.
 Computer hours were less than 10,000 while man hours were much more than one million.’’
 (Index Thomisticus, Index Thomisticus, via Rosenberg)

->"While we need not give up on the radical potential of queerness as a means of imagining a future that is not yet here (Muñoz 2009), we must nonetheless acknowledge how futurity has been colonized by the cultural logic of contemporary technology, and as such cannot serve as the primary vector for queer computational critique.
-Thus, rather than mobilize queerness as a useful technological apparatus, we might deploy it as part of a critical practice of unmaking."
-(Gaboury 2018, "Critical Unmaking: Towards a Queer Computation", 488)

->"I am meeting a socially generated problem of technological inadequacy with a critical, technical inadequacy of my own, answering their flaw with a counter-flaw of equal proportion.
-It’s a class aesthetic."
-(Triton Mobley, BOMB interview, 2022)